Search Star — v4.0

 Declare a 90-day commitment.

 The sponsorable unit of practice.
 Write what you're committing to and what a successful streak looks like.
-This opens the 14-day launch window.
+Declaring is the start.
+Day 1 of 90 begins the moment you post it — there is no preparation window to cross before the clock runs.

 What We Believe